-In Table 4, the second and third columns contain the order and size of the input graphs G_1 and G_2 .
+In Table 4, the second and third columns contain the order and size of the input graphs $G_1$ and $G_2$ .
 The next two columns contain the number of variables of the QUBO instances obtained through the three different approaches described in Sections 3.1-3.3.
-Note, for the fifth column, the number of variables obtained in Section 3.2 and Section 3.3 are the same.
+Note, for the fifth column, the number of variables obtained in Section 3.3 and Section 3.3 are the same.
 The last two columns contain the densities of the QUBO instances for the direct and clique formulations.
 The density of a QUBO instance is defined as the number of non-zero entries in $Q{(i,j)}$ with i < j, divided by the total number of entries in the same part of the matrix.
 The main diagonal was excluded because the connection of a logical qubit to itself does not affect the minor embedding of the guest graph.

-In Table 5, we show the graph cases that could be embedded on the D-Wave 2X machine with 1098 active qubits.
-In Table 6, we provide the embedding results for both $host_1$ and $host_2$.
-The column physical qubits contains the number of physical qubits required to embed the QUBO instance and max chain size is the maximum number of physical qubits a single logical qubit is mapped to.
+In Table 5, we provide the embedding results for both $host_1$ and $host_2$ .
+The column physical qubits contains the number of physical qubits required to embed the QUBO instance and max chain length is the maximum number of physical qubits a single logical qubit is mapped to.